luc-github/esp3d.io/src/content/esp3d-tft/v1.x/hardware/esp32-2.8/_index.md

 {{% notice style="red" title="Important"  %}}
 ESP3D-TFT requires PSRAM for full functionality.

-By default, this board does not have PSRAM and has critical performance issues.
+By default, this board does not have PSRAM, and is unsupported due to critical performance issues.

 To restore full functionality, this board must be modded with external PSRAM.
 (See Hardware Mod section below...)
 {{% /notice %}}